 In June 2022, the Government introduced legislation to establish four publicly owned water services entities to take over responsibilities for service delivery and infrastructure from local authorities with effect from 1 July 2024.
 The legislation received Royal assent from the Governor-General on 14 December 2022.
 The impact of these reforms will mean that Council will no longer deliver three water services or own the assets required to deliver these services.
-Additional legislation is expected in 2023 that will provide detail on the transfer of assets and liabilities to the water service entities.
+In December 2022, the Government introduced two additional water services Bills, one of which will enable the transfer of three waters related assets and liabilities to the water services entities.
+Until the Bills receive royal assent, the financial impact of the transfer on Far North District Council remains uncertain.